-What It Really Means to “Listen to Your Body” (and why it matters)
+What It Really Means to “Listen to Your Body” (and why it matters for runners)

 When we start working together, many of my clients ask me if they should keep running while going through my program to heal their foot pain or a lower limb injury.

 The first thing I typically explain is that if the pain is causing a gait change, compensation, stress in other parts of the body, or mental anguish, it’s best to give it a rest.

 The next question I typically get is, “For how long”?

 And my usual response is, “Listen to your body.”

 I realize this might sound like a pat answer…maybe even vague or dismissive.
 Still, I say it with confidence knowing I am teaching my clients the skills they need to be able to listen to their bodies – to know when it’s giving them the green light to go ahead and run, the yellow light to proceed with caution or the red light which is a hard “Nope, not yet.”

 Listening to our bodies is the polar opposite of what most of us were taught from childhood.
 As kids, we were forced to sit in chairs at desks for hours and ignore our body’s signals to move.
 We were taught to eat at specific times and ignore our body’s hunger signals.
 As adults, we have to get up with an alarm to get ready for work.
 We have deadlines and responsibilities and can’t just lie down and take a nap in the middle of the day if we need rest.